atinsley/alexa-skills-kit-endpoint/README.md

-# alexa-appkit-lights
+# alexa-skills-kit-endpoint

-Simple app to toggle your Lifx bulbs from Amazon Echo.
+Simple Flask endpoint for a custom Alexa Skill